Server

 This page provides several configuration use cases for Elasticsearch and Opensearch.

-Setting up an Elasticsearch or OpenSearch Cluster
+Setting up an OpenSearch 1.x, Elasticsearch 7.x or 8x Cluster

 OpenSearch 1 is a fork of Elasticsearch 7, except some advanced features (not used by Nuxeo) they are fully compatible.